NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 #### Styling code blocks / syntax themes

 To apply a different syntax highlighting theme to code blocks.
 Overwrite the styles under `styles.CodeBlock` in the theme-ui file.

-To adjust the styles used for line highlighting, add new rules under `styles.CodeBlock.lineHighlight`.
+- To adjust the styles used for line highlighting, add new rules under `styles.CodeBlock.lineHighlight`.
-To adjust the styles used for the title section of a codeblock, add new rules under `styles.CodeBlock.title`.
+- To adjust the styles used for the title section of a codeblock, add new rules under `styles.CodeBlock.title`.
+- To adjust the styles used for the copy button, add new rules under `styles.CodeBlock.copyButton`.

 Various pregenerated themes are available in the [`/presets` folder of @theme-ui/prism](https://github.com/system-ui/theme-ui/tree/master/packages/prism/presets).
 To use them, import your chosen theme's `.json` file, and apply it to the `styles.CodeBlock` of your theme-ui file.